Sigmmma/c20/src/content/h3/h3-ek/readme.md

 * Various changes to tags and data files.
 Updating your tag set is highly recommended.
 * Added test, audio and lighting reference scenarios `levels\test\box`, `levels\reference\audio`, `levels\reference\lighting_reference`
+* Map info files have been added to the `H3EK.7z` which allows the main menu to load maps.

 ## General